ReeceGoding/Frustration-One-Year-With-R/README.md

 Overall, I could probably be convinced that `purrr`’s way is better than base R’s, but I doubt that `purrr`’s way is the best way.

-## Stringr and Tibble
+## 5.6 Stringr and Tibble

 For me, these both fall in to the same box.
 They’re not particularly outstanding, but they’re clearly much better than their base R equivalents.
-I’ve praised `tibble` enough already and have said plenty about [the state of R’s strings](#strings).
+I’ve praised `tibble` enough already and have said plenty about [the state of R’s strings](#42-strings).
 The only thing that I’ve got left to say is that once you’ve noticed that tibbles let you use the columns that you’ve just defined to define other columns, you really start to hate how many extra lines of code you have to write when using data frames for the same task.

-# Conclusion
+# 6 Conclusion

 If I were being generous, I would say that R teaches you some great lessons about functional programming while being a useful DSL and that